rajeshbalamohan/tez_log_parser/README.txt

 Running pig with tez:
 ====================
-1. Install pig
+1. Install pig.
+Clone this project in a directory.

 2. Populate param.txt.
 Example param.txt is located in ./src/main/resources/pig/params.txt

 3. Run
-      "PIG_CLASSPATH=$HADOOP_CLASSPATH:$PIG_CLASSPATH ./pig -x tez -m param.txt -f getMachineDetails.pig".
+      "PIG_CLASSPATH=$HADOOP_CLASSPATH:$PIG_CLASSPATH ./pig -x tez -m param.txt -f GetMachineDetails.pig".
 This will parse the machines on which the job ran, and get distinct machine names.

 4. Replace DISTINCT_MACHINES and MACHINE_MAPPING_FILE_IN_HDFS in the following commands with the values from param.txt.
 This step will get the machine mapping needed for gnu plotting (basically it generates a sequence number for every machine used in the job) hadoop dfs -cat <DISTINCT_MACHINES>/* | awk '{print NR","$0}' > machine_mapping.csv